taocpp/PEGTL/doc/Actions-and-States.md

 ### External Switching

-"External switching" is when the states and/or actions are switched from outside of the grammar by providing a specialised control class.
+"External switching" is when the states and/or actions are switched from outside of the grammar by using the action class.

 For an example of how to build a generic JSON data structure with the "external switching style" see `src/example/pegtl/json_build_one.cpp`.

-The actual switching control classes are defined in `<tao/pegtl/contrib/changes.hpp>` and can be used as template for custom switching.
+The actual switching actions are defined in `<tao/pegtl/contrib/change_*.hpp>` and can be used as template for custom switching.

 ## Legacy Actions